Tsavo National Park Guide

 This park is one of the last great tracts of wilderness on earth.
 Much of it is so wild, so far off the beaten track that it’s only visited by the rangers of Kenya Wildlife Service (KWS).
 Closer to the park you will see a circuit of roads bustling with tourism vehicles.

 Here are more details on current park entry fees to Tsavo East National Park.

 Facts About Tsavo East National Park

-- It lies on an altitude of 150 to 1,200 meters above sea level
+- It lies at an altitude of 150 to 1,200 meters above sea level

-- It covers an area of 11,747 square kilometres
+- It covers an area of 11,747 square kilometers

 - It is located in the south-west of Kenya, inland from the coast.

 - It is 232 km from Nairobi through the Mtito Andei Gate and 325 km through the Voi Gate.

 - It was gazetted as a National Park in April 1948.